-The goal of this section is to extend these results to c\`adl\`ag processes and general probability spaces satisfying some extra conditions, which were introduced by Parthasarathy in \cite{para} and used in a similar context in \cite{exit}.
-While the construction of strict local martingales from true martingales follows from an application of the Lenglart-Girsanov theorem, the converse theorem relies as in \cite{DSbessel} on the construction of the F\"ollmer exit measure of a strictly positive local martingale as done in \cite{exit} and \cite{Meyer}.
+The goal of this section is to extend these results to c\`adl\`ag processes and general probability spaces satisfying some extra conditions, which were introduced in \cite{para} and used in a similar context in \cite{exit}.
+While the construction of strict local martingales from true martingales follows from an application of the Lenglart--Girsanov theorem, the converse theorem relies as in \cite{DSbessel} on the construction of the F\"ollmer exit measure of a strictly positive local martingale as done in \cite{exit} and \cite{Meyer}.

-\subs{How to obtain strictly positive strict local martingales}
+\subsection{How to obtain strictly positive strict local martingales}

-Examples of continuous strict local martingales have been known for a long time, the canonical example being the inverse of a Bessel process of dimension 3.
-This example can be generalized to a broader class of transient diffusions, which taken in natural scale turn out to be strict local martingales, cf.~\cite{ELYtails}.
-More recently, further results concerning the martingale property of certain local martingales have been obtained, cf.~for example \cite{Blei,Urusov}.
-A natural way to construct strictly positive continuous strict local martingales is given in Theorem 1 of \cite{DSbessel}.
-There, it is shown that every uniformly integrable non-negative martingale with positive probability to hit zero gives rise to a change of measure such that its inverse is a strict local martingale under the new measure.
-For the non-continuous case and for not necessarily uniformly integrable martingales we now give a simple extension of the just mentioned theorem from \cite{DSbessel}:
+Examples of continuous strict local martingales have been known for a long time; the canonical example being the reciprocal of a Bessel process of dimension 3.
+This example can be generalized to a broader class of transient diffusions, which taken in natural scale turn out to be strict local martingales; see, for example, \cite{ELYtails}.
+A natural way to construct strictly positive continuous strict local martingales is given in Theorem~1 of \cite{DSbessel}.
+There it is shown that every uniformly integrable nonnegative martingale with positive probability to hit zero gives rise to a change of measure such that its reciprocal is a strict local martingale under the new measure.
+For the noncontinuous case and for not necessarily uniformly integrable martingales, we now give a simple extension of the just mentioned theorem from \cite{DSbessel}.